RobinNagpal/dodao-ai-agents/blogs/crowd-funding.md

 # Crowd Funding Analysis

-This product of ours gives in depth analysis of crowd funding projects listed across different websites.The deatil of how it works is given below along with features it offers
+This product of ours gives in depth analysis of crowd funding startups listed across different websites.The deatil of how it works is given below along with features it offers

 # Working

 This product works as:

-- takes the urls of crowd funding site,latest seec filing, projects website
+- takes the urls of crowd funding site,latest seec filing, startups website
 - collects the content from the urls
-- extracts the important details about the industry and sector of project
+- extracts the important details about the industry and sector of startup
 - based on this information it generates the different reports like (traction,valuation,market_opportunity,founder and team, financial health,execution and speed)
 - along with reports it also give the checklist with each reports

 # Features

-- Gives the top level information about the project
+- Gives the top level information about the startup
 - Gives comprehensive info about the team and founder
-- Gives the conprehensive details about the financial health of the project
+- Gives the conprehensive details about the financial health of the startup
-- Gives the compreshensive information about the valuation,traction and execution and speed of the project
+- Gives the compreshensive information about the valuation,traction and execution and speed of the startup
-- Also it gives comprehensive informaton about the market opporutnity of the project
+- Also it gives comprehensive informaton about the market opporutnity of the startup
 - Visualizes the information using the spider shart
 - Checklists for each of the reports

 # Spider Chart

-The spider chart shows the visualiztion of the anlaysis about the project based on all the reports . here we can show the spider charts image
+The spider chart shows the visualiztion of the anlaysis about the startup based on all the reports . here we can show the spider charts image

 # Reports

 ## Team and Founder

-- This report contains the details about the project's founder and team details that what is their experience in the industry and how relevant it is
+- This report contains the details about the startup's founder and team details that what is their experience in the industry and how relevant it is
 - The details are extracted from the crowd funding urls and cheked aginst the linked in profiles

 ## Financial health